mvolkmann/MyUnixEnv/notes/GoNotes.md

   - changing a package name requires renaming the directory and modifying the `package` statement in all the files
   - why isn't the package name just inferred from the directory name?
+- package names used within an application or library are not required to be unique, but their import paths must be unique
 - community packages
   - have paths that reflect their repository URL
   - ex. github.com/julienschmidt/httprouter